277 days ago

 These are also consistently ranked among the cheap countries to visit from India because of their Indian-friendly food options, straightforward visa access, and outstanding value for rupee.
 For travellers specifically looking for countries near India to visit on a tight budget, destinations like Nepal, Bhutan, Sri Lanka, and the Maldives are within a 2–4 hour flight — and some are even reachable overland.
 Meanwhile, Southeast Asian nations like Thailand, Malaysia, and Cambodia rank as the top 10 cheapest countries to visit from India in 2026 for value-per-day.
 Read on for full cost breakdowns, visa info, and insider Gujarati tips for each destination.

-1. Nepal — Most Affordable, Visa-Free, Best for First-Time International Travellers
+1. Nepal — Most Affordable, Visa-Free for Indians

 Nepal is consistently the cheapest country to visit from India in 2026 — and the easiest.
 No visa required, Indian Rupees are accepted in most tourist areas, and the exchange rate works in your favour (1 INR = 1.60 NPR).
 For those wondering where to travel cheap without worrying about visa paperwork, Nepal is the obvious answer.
 A 5-day Kathmandu and Pokhara trip costs as little as ₹25,000 per person on a budget, including return flights from Ahmedabad — making it one of the most spectacular cheap international vacations from India you can plan on short notice.